Kriss Akabusi: Honours

 In 1991 it was announced that he would be appointed a Member of the Order of the British Empire by Queen Elizabeth II in recognition of his services to the country through athletics.
 In 1992 he was awarded an honorary degree from the University of Southampton.

 Political views

 In 1998, Akabusi discussed voting for the Conservative Party.
 In 2011, he supported the 'Yes' side in the Alternative Vote referendum.
 In August 2014, he was one of 200 public figures who signed a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+In 2016, Akabusi stated on Twitter he backed Vote Leave and voted for Brexit.